Apostolique/Apos.Gui/README.md

 focus = new ComponentFocus(screen, Default.ConditionPreviousFocus, Default.ConditionNextFocus);
 ```

 The above code will create 2 buttons, "Fun" and "Quit".
-You can use your mouse to interact with them, your keyboard, or a gamepad.
+You can use your mouse, keyboard, or gamepad to interact with them.

 In your `Update(GameTime gameTime)`, call the following functions: